bjwbell/gensimd/README.md

 Write functions in a subset of Go, using the `gensimd/simd`, `gensimd/simd/sse2` packages and convert them to Go assembly with the `gensimd` command.

+CODEGEN REWRITE - I'm rewriting the code generation to use the new Go compiler SSA backend, the rewrite is in progress at https://github.com/bjwbell/ssa and https://github.com/bjwbell/gcssa.

 [![Build Status](https://travis-ci.org/bjwbell/gensimd.svg?branch=master)](https://travis-ci.org/bjwbell/gensimd)